toland/emacs-init/README.markdown

 From Phil Hagelberg's emacs-starter-kit.

+Heavily customized by Phil Toland.
+Intended for use with the official Cocoa Emacs build.

 ## Current or planned customizations by Geoffrey Grosenbach (topfunky)

 * Intended for use with [Carbon Emacs](http://www.google.com/search?hl=en-US&q=carbon+emacs&rls=0.4&client=stainless&ie=UTF-8)